Who we are

 What is expected from the student at the end of the research exchange?
 What will be the general outcome of the student?

-- The student will prepare a poster - The student’s name will be mentioned in a future publication - The student will have the opportunity to present the results together with the supervisor at a conference
+- The student’s name will be mentioned in a future publication - The student will have the opportunity to present the results together with the supervisor at a conference - The student will prepare an abstract

 What skills are required of the student?
 Is there any special knowledge or a certain level of studies needed?